Menu

 Leon Redbone

-Leon Redbone is known as an American singer-songwriter, guitarist, actor and voice actor.
-He is most famous for his jazz and blues tunes he created for various films and shows.
+Leon Redbone was an American singer-songwriter, guitarist, actor, and voice actor.
+He was best known for his nostalgic interpretations of jazz and blues standards and for contributing music to various films and television shows.

 Related Biography: Niki Lauda

-Leon Redbone was born on August 26, 1949, in Cyprus.
-He was brought for the most part up in Canada.
-Redbone's music career originally picked up energy and momentum in the mid-'70s when Bob Dylan searched him out at the Mariposa Folk Festival.
-In a Rolling Stone interview, Dylan referenced that on the off chance that he at any point started a new record label, Redbone would be the main artist he needed to record.
+Leon Redbone was born on August 26, 1949, in Cyprus and was raised primarily in Canada.
+His music career began gaining momentum in the mid-1970s after Bob Dylan saw him perform at the Mariposa Folk Festival.
+In an interview with Rolling Stone, Dylan remarked that if he ever started a record label, Redbone would be the first artist he’d sign.

-Redbone was described as "both a musical artist and a performance artist whose very identity was part of his creative output."
-Throughout his life, Leon Redbone released 13 studio albums, 2 compilation albums, and 4 live albums.
+Leon Redbone was often described as both a musical and performance artist, with his persona serving as an extension of his creative vision.
+Over his career, Redbone released 13 studio albums, 2 compilation albums, and 4 live albums.
+His work was distinguished by a dedication to early 20th-century music traditions, often combining humor and mystery with impeccable musicianship.

 Quick Facts